lumifyio/lumify/docker/demo/README.md

 ```

 ## Running the demo
-Execute the following commnd to run the Lumify Demo Docker Container.
+Execute the following command to run the Lumify Demo Docker Container.

 ```sh
 $ ~/lumify/docker/run-demo.sh   # may need to enter sudo password